 In school we have a filter set which allows us to restrict the websites that the children have access to, as well as monitor their online activity in order to help to keep them safe online.
 We can prevent the majority of undesirable content from coming into your child's possession due to our generic filtering service.
-We have also invested in posters that promote "SMART Internet Rules" to remind the children of five simple steps which they can take to keep themselves safe online.
-We have also sent home a wallet-sized copy of these rules for you to share with your child.
+We also have posters in all classrooms that promote "SMART Internet Rules" to remind the children of five simple steps which they can take to keep themselves safe online.

 There are also some other simple steps which you could take to help keep your child safe online:

-Unfortunately the internet can also be used negatively, especially when children are unsupervised.
+Unfortunately, the internet can also be used negatively, especially when children are unsupervised.
 Cyberbullying can have the same devastating effects on a person as face-to-face bullying.
 It is a well-known fact that people become braver when they are able to communicate behind the safety of technology, often saying things to people that they would not normally say in a face-to-face situation.
 As a school we have a zero-tolerance approach to any form of bullying and take any allegations very seriously.
 If you suspect that your child is a victim of cyberbullying, or indeed involved in cyberbullying, please do not hesitate to contact the school.
-This is an issue that has been raised in the media recently following the sad cyberbullying of Hannah Smith which ultimately resulted in her death.
-We will continue to endeavour to work against cyberbullying.

 In school we will continue to work to promote the importance of eSafety.
-In February 2014 we shall be supporting Safer Internet Day, using this day to teach the children how they can use the internet safely and the benefits of using the internet.
+In February each year we support Safer Internet Day, using this day to teach the children how they can use the internet safely and the benefits of using the internet.
+This day to focus on Esafety ensures clear and consistent messages about staying safe online are at the forefront of the children’s minds.

 Should you have any questions or concerns, please feel free to contact myself or your class teacher.